-The Appellate Division affirmed an order granting summary judgment.
+In Hocutt v.
+Manda Supply Co., the Appellate Division affirmed an order granting summary judgment.
 Because the plaintiff was a “special employee,” the exclusive remedy for his workplace injury was workers’ compensation.
 Moreover, the defendant’s alleged conduct was not excepted from workers’ compensation because the conduct was not sufficiently egregious to rise to the level … Read more

-The Supreme Court found a duty to warn when the potential targets are readily identifiable because they are members of a specific and identified group.
+In Maas v.
+UPMC, the PA Supreme Court found there was a duty to warn when the potential targets are readily identifiable because they are members of a specific and identified group.

-Justice Albin delivered a ruling on a hot-button issue: qualified immunity.
-A Camden detective chased an armed suspect.
+In Baskin v.
+Martinez, Justice Albin of the NJ Supreme Court delivered a ruling on a hot-button issue: qualified immunity.
+In the case, a Camden detective chased an armed suspect.
 When the chase ended, the detective and the suspect gave conflicting accounts on how it ended.
-The suspect claimed he faced the detective, hands over his head in a show of surrender.
-The detective said the suspect … Read more
+The suspect claimed he faced the detective, hands over … Read more

-#CivilLaw #SummaryJudgment 04/24/2020- MAK Services is exclusively in the business of snow and ice removal.
-MAK Services obtained liability insurance (“the Policy”) for its operations from Selective Way.
+#CivilLaw #SummaryJudgment 04/24/2020- MAK Services was exclusively in the business of snow and ice removal and the company obtained liability insurance (“the Policy”) for its operations from Selective Way.
 The Policy excluded various types of coverage.
 Among these exclusions was one titled “Exclusion – Snow and Ice Removal.”
-After an individual slipped and fell at a location that MAK … Read more
+After an individual slipped and fell at a location that … Read more